Group topologies on automorphism groups of homogeneous structures: Generalized Urysohn spaces

-In it can be shown that if $\rr$ is a distance monoid, then the $(D,\bar{d})$ above is itself an $\rr$-metric space.
+It can be shown that if $\rr$ is a distance monoid, then the $(D,\bar{d})$ above is itself an $\rr$-metric space, which we will denote as $A\otimes_{C}B$.

 This implies that the class $\mathcal{K}$ of all finite $\rr$-metric spaces has the joint embedding and amalgamation properties.
 See 2.7 in \cite{conant2015model} for a more precise result (here we are only interested in $S=R$).
 Therefore if $\rr$ is countable, then $\mathcal{K}$ determines a unique countable Fra\"iss\'e limit structure $\U_\rr=\fl{\mathcal{K}}$.
 This is a countable $\rr$-metric space satisfying property (EP) above and thus an $\rr$-Urysohn space (see Theorem 2.7.7 in \cite{conant2015model}).
 An object satisfying the two properties above might exist even if $\rr$ is not countable.
 The classical Urysohn space and Urysohn sphere are examples of this for $\rr=(\R^{\geq 0},0,\leq,+)$ and $\rr=([0,1],0,\leq,+_{1})$ respectively.

 Given finite sets $A,B$ of an $\rr$-metric space $(X,d)$ we define $\diam {A}:=\max\{d(a,a')\,|\,a,a'\in A\}$ and $d(A,B):=\min \{d(a,b)\,|\, a\in A,b\in B\}$.

 Given finite subsets $A,B,C$ of $X$ such that $C\subset A\cap B$ we say that $A\ind_{C}B$ if the subspace $A\cup B$ of is isomorphic to $A\otimes_{C}B$.
 We generalize this notation to the case in which $C$ is not a common subsets of $A$ and $B$ by letting $A\ind_{C}B$ if and only if $AC\ind_{C}BC$.